komura-crm/donaldboulton/src/content/pages/privacy.md

 🩸 I make money on this website through affiliate programs.
 If you click an affiliate link or ad banner and buy the product, you help support this website because I'll get a percentage of that sale.

-Donald Boulton and this 🔗 [Basic Instructions Site](https://gatsbystarterbasicinstructions.gatsbyjs.io/) 🗸 Website is a Affiliate for Google AdSense.
+Donald Boulton and this: 🔗 \* [Basic Instructions Site](https://gatsbystarterbasicinstructions.gatsbyjs.io/) 🗸 Website is a Affiliate for Google AdSense.

 What this means for you: